EPBD unpacked - Why indoor climate and energy efficiency must be addressed together

-Register for this webinar
+Register for this upcoming webinar

 Updates & Insights

-Good ventilation is always needed
+Good ventilation is always needed.

-As a proper ventilation keeps the air fresh in a building.
+Proper ventilation keeps the air fresh in a building.
 Ventilation refers to the exchange of outdoor and indoor air.
 Good ventilation provides a healthy and productive environment.

 Dig deeper into good ventilation

-Indoor climate is invisible
+Indoor climate is invisible.

-A good indoor climate — for body and soul — is not too dry, nor too humid, it is just right, and, thus, unnoticeable.
+A good indoor climate — for body and soul — is not too dry nor too humid; it is just right and, thus, unnoticeable.

 Learn about indoor climate

-All about health, well-being and productivity
+All about health, well-being and productivity.

 We shape our buildings; thereafter they shape us.Winston Churchill, British Prime Minister